Q. What is the definition of food security?

 Q. What is the time commitment for students throughout the school year?

-Emerging Leaders spend five to 10 hours each month on the program from October through April.
+Emerging Leaders spend five to 10 hours each month on the program from October through April, while at college.
+Any team or project work takes place remotely.
 In May, when their 11-week internship at Land O’Lakes begins, students are engaged 40 hours a week.

 Q. What schools participate in the program?

-Currently, these six universities are partners in the 2016 – 2017 Global Food Challenge:
+Currently, these universities are partners in the 2017 – 2018 Global Food Challenge:

 Q. What kinds of projects do Emerging Leaders work on?

-We ask Emerging Leaders to complete a variety of challenge assignments and a team project during the school year.
+We ask Emerging Leaders to complete a variety of challenging assignments and a team project during the school year.

 - Deanna Zernicke, Emerging Leader, 2016-2017